-Many of you will know we have not long gotten back from 5 amazing weeks in the Kimberley.
+Many of you will know we have not long gotten back from 5 amazing weeks in a Perth to Kimberley Road Trip.

 In actual fact, once we got to Broome, we effectively only did 3300km in 31 days.
 Just over 100km a day; not much driving at all.
 We only had about 4 days where we spent more than a couple of hours in the car, and most places we stayed at for at least 2 nights, which was fantastic.

 Australia is a massive place, and we made the sacrifice to burn the oil getting up to the Kimberley and back as quickly as possible, to maximize the time we had there to enjoy ourselves.

 Here is a rough map of where we travelled

 Sarah and I both took 24 days of annual leave.
 Combined with one public holiday, and we had 5 weeks off work, and a total of 36 days.
 Having only ever been away for 3 weeks at the most before, we were extremely happy to have such a substantial break.

 We’ve found two weeks is good, but not quite long enough to truly relax.
 The 3 weeks we did a few years back to Karijini, Karratha, Exmouth and back down the coast was amazing; the extra week makes all the difference.
 5 weeks was truly epic, and something I’d highly recommend, if you can bear not taking any annual leave for over a year!

 We knew this trip wasn’t going to be cheap, but at the same time, knew it would be worth every cent.
 We spent a fair bit of money on tours and additional expenses too (it’s the trip of a lifetime, right?!), so I’ve broken it down for you all.
 Considering this would be one of the more expensive trips you could do with a 4WD, we were extremely happy with the final expenses.